lazy-media/public/Authentik/Federation & Social Login/Discord Social Login Setup.md

 - Create a new Flow and Name it Discord Enrollment
 - Click on the Flow and click Stage Bindings.
 - Bind an existing stage and select your Discord Verification Deny Stage created above.
-- Expand the Deny Stage and add existing Policy.
+- Expand the Deny Stage.
-- Add your Discord Verification Policy and set binding same as above.
+- Add your Discord Verification Policy.
 - Create and Bind a New Stage
 - Choose User Write Stage
 - Name it Discord Enrollment Writes